Chicano Park: Murals

 Mural restoration projects began in 1984, and the murals have been restored almost continuously ever since.
 A large-scale restoration project took place in 2012 with many of the original artists returning to work on the art.
+Twenty-three murals were restored in all.
+Artists such as Victor Ochoa participated in the Chicano Park Mural Restoration Project, which lasted 13 months.
+Ochoa was widely known as one of the leaders in organizing local artists to paint murals at Chicano Park back in the 1970s.
+He is also the editor of an instruction manual on restoring the murals.
 The murals were fully restored by 2013 in time for the 43rd Anniversary Celebration.